panva/jose/docs/functions/key_generate_secret.generateSecret.md

 Note: Under Web Crypto API runtime the secret key is generated with `extractable` set to `false` by default.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/generate/secret'`.

 #### Type parameters

 | Name | Type |